-Member may request to continue to receive health care services for a period of at least ninety (90) days from the date of notification of Plan Provider's termination from the Health Plan's provider panel, except when terminated for cause.
+Members may request to continue to receive health care services for a period of at least ninety (90) days from the date of the termination of a Plan Provider from the Health Plan's provider panel, except when terminated for cause.

-In addition, under the following special situations, Health Plan will continue to provide benefits for Plan Provider's care beyond a period of ninety (90) days when the Member:
+In addition, under the following special situations, Health Plan will continue to provide benefits for Plan Provider's care for the time periods specified:

-- 1. Has entered at least the 2nd trimester of pregnancy at the time of the provider's termination, except when terminated for cause.
-Such treatment may continue, at the Member's option, through the provision of postpartum care; or - 2.
-Is determined to be terminally ill at the time of the Plan Provider's termination, except when terminated for cause.
-Such treatment may continue, at the Member's option, for the remainder of the Member's life.
+- 1. When the Member has been medically confirmed to be pregnant at the time of the provider's termination, except when terminated for cause, such treatment may continue, at the Member's option, through the provision of postpartum care directly related to the delivery; - 2.
+When the Member is determined to be terminally ill at the time of the Plan Provider's termination, except when terminated for cause, such treatment may continue, at the Member's option, for the remainder of their life for care directly related to the treatment of the terminal illness; - 3.
+When the Member has been determined by a medical professional to have a life-threatening condition at that time of the provider's termination of participating such treatment may continue, at the Member's option, for up to 180 days for care directly related to the life-threatening condition;